Dhegedis/Dhegedis/README.md

 A function is a named section of a code that performs a specific task.
 The 3 Data Types are integers,Floats, and Strings
 #### Object Oriented Concepts
+The attributes for the shark class is swimming and being awesome.
+The methods are the functions that are indented underneath the class.
+The constructor's purpose is to intialize the data.
+The difference between a class and an object is that an object is an instance of a class.
+You take the class and then you use it to create an object or instance of it.
 ### Database Systems
 #### SQL, NoSQL, and Big Data Technologies
 #### Data and Business Decisions